zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-by-the-time-david-mitchells-next-book-comes-out-well-all-be-dead.md

 ---

+Every avid fan knows that the wait for a favorite author's next book can feel like a century.

+Even Pottermania is still alive and well.

-If you want to read Booker Prize What could have prompted such sadism, you might wonder?
+What could have prompted such sadism, you might wonder?

 &nbsp;